-Schools are catalysts for creating community as children's activities, daily social interactions, and community projects are methods for creating connections and establishing strong neighborhoods.
+Schools are catalysts for creating community as children's activities, daily social interactions, and community projects are primary methods for creating connections and establishing strong neighborhoods.
 Beyond their impact on the character of neighborhoods and housing values, schools serve their primary purpose of educating youth and preparing them to participate in the workforce and contribute to society.
 In the unfortunate event in which a neighborhood school does close, the community should seek ways to reuse it in a positive manner for the neighborhood.
-See page 68 for more discussion of education in Madison.
+See the Economy and Opportunity Element for more discussion of education in Madison.